kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

-## Image compression and improvement with InkScape:
+## Image compression and improvement with Gimp:

-I used Inkscape to crop, scale and compress all images shown in this assignment page.
+I used Gimp to crop, scale and compress all images shown in this assignment page.

 <img src="../../images/week03/inkscape_1.jpg" alt="photo_0" width="45%"/>
 <img src="../../images/week03/inkscape_2.jpg" alt="photo_0" width="45%"/>